-- Dell NetVault Backup Installation Guide: This guide provides details on installing the NetVault Backup Server and Client software. - Dell NetVault Backup Administrator's Guide: This guide explains how to use NetVault Backup and describes the functionality common to all plug-ins.
+- Quest NetVault Backup Installation Guide: This guide provides details on installing the NetVault Backup Server and Client software. - Quest NetVault Backup Administrator's Guide: This guide explains how to use NetVault Backup and describes the functionality common to all plug-ins.

-You can download these guides from http://software.dell.com/support/.
+You can download these guides from https://support.quest.com/technical-documents/.